top of page

 Social Action Committee

 The Social Action Committee’s mission is to lead our congregation to act on our values of promoting justice, peace, and inclusion.
 To this end, we invite you to learn about and contribute to our current priorities.
-Please consider attending one of our monthly meetings or choosing one of our priorities to commit to.
+Please consider attending one of our monthly meetings or committing to one of our priorities.
 We welcome your participation!!
 To attend a meeting or to learn more, please contact SAC for more information.

 image.jpeg

-This project explores First Church’s historical ties to slavery through the Atkins family’s 19th-century gifts.
-By studying how other institutions have addressed similar histories, we aim to learn, reflect, share insights with our community, and consider meaningful next steps.
+This project explores the First Church’s historical ties to slavery through the Atkins family’s 19th-century gifts.
+By exploring how other institutions have addressed similar histories, we aim to learn, reflect, share insights with our community, and consider meaningful next steps.

 Refugee & Migrant Support